A series of weeklong retreats featuring outstanding programs for the whole family.

 TOPIC | Classical Conversations Practicum in partnership with Classical Conversations Western Region

 Do you long for refreshment and encouragement as you travel along your homeschooling journey?
 Would you like to discuss your joys and challenges, and be equipped by others who have been on your same journey for years?
 If so, then attend Spring Canyon’s Summer Celebration homeschooling week.
 Classical Conversations (CC) is partnering with Spring Canyon Retreat and Conference Center, nestled in the heart of the Colorado Rocky Mountains, to better serve and equip homeschooling military families.
 During this homeschool-focused week, seasoned Classical Conversations speakers and mentors, who have been where you are and lived through your challenges, will enable Parent Practicum material to come alive.
 Whether or not you use CC curriculum at home, you will be equipped, enriched, and renewed in your homeschooling journey through the practicum topic of “Reasoning Together: The Art of Relationships.”
 Using this topic we will learn the classical model of education, and how to capitalize on God’s brilliant design of human development, enabling us to reach our children right where they are developmentally.
 You will see that all things are connected by One Brilliant Designer.

-For your family to be refreshed, equipped, and inspired at Summer Celebration please register, now, at this link.
-(Comment–I assume this will be a link to our registration page).
-Contact Spring Canyon (719-659-3275; www.springcanyon.org) if you have any questions regarding this Summer Celebration retreat.
-If you have questions pertaining to the practicum or Classical Conversations, please contact Heidi Truitt at firstname.lastname@example.org.
+Bring your family and be refreshed, equipped, and inspired at Summer Celebration!
+Please register, now, at the link below.
+Contact Spring Canyon (719-395-2328; or go to www.springcanyon.org).
+If you have questions pertaining to the practicum or Classical Conversations, please contact Heidi Truitt at email@example.com.

 SPEAKER |Andy Truitt